Funding for patent, design and trade mark protection

 R&D tax incentives – “The R&D Tax Incentive is a targeted, generous and easy to access entitlement program that helps businesses offset some of the costs of doing R&D” – AusIndustry R&D Tax Incentive.
 At the time of writing, the program provides tax offsets up to the equivalent of 150% and that amount was to be slightly reduced on 1 July 2014.

-The Export Finance and Insurance Corporation (EFIC) is the Australian Government’s export credit agency.
-EFIC assists Australian businesses to take advantage of commercial export and overseas investment opportunities.
-EFIC also supports buyers of Australian goods and services in emerging markets and subcontractors to Australian exporters.
+Export Finance Australia (formerly the Export Finance and Insurance Corporation) Export Finance Australia is the Australian Government’s export credit agency.
+Export Finance Australia assists Australian businesses to take advantage of commercial export and overseas investment opportunities.
+Export Finance Australia also supports buyers of Australian goods and services in emerging markets and subcontractors to Australian exporters.